 Our Star Buys this month are all about keeping the birds well fed, but now is the time to begin thinking about preparing to keep yourself fed through Summer.
 Although the ground will be too hard to do much with, it is still the best time to get planting in your greenhouse.

-With the trend in recyclables and eradication of unnecessary plastics in full force a fresh tree is also the most environmentally friendly option.
+With the trend in recyclables and eradication of unnecessary plastics in full force, a fresh tree is the more environmentally friendly option.
 Even the Woodland Trust estimate that a non-recyclable PVC tree would take 20 years of use to fully cover the costs of the pollution created through their production, not to mention the transportation and discarding it when you’re ready for an upgrade!